pcraciunoiu/embrangler/list/index.markdown

 1. Visit Madagascar.
 1. Play a game with a chimpanzee.
 1. Reach a 6% body fat percentage.
-1. Write a book (I'm cheating, it can be about anything).
+1. Write a book (it can be about anything).
 1. <span class="done">Have sex in a car.</span>
 1. Fire a real gun.
 1. Live on an island for a month.